The importance of training zones for health and performance

 Regardless of age, gender, and fitness level, every person has one or more systems posing a limitation to fitness or health.
 Targeting these limitations effectively requires the precision that stems from focusing your cardio and interval training to the zone(s) that will bring about the adaptations needed to overcome them.

 The PNOE metabolic analyzer provides gold-standard accuracy in determining your training zones along with the plan that puts them to effective use.
-Understanding how your body responds metabolically differently and building your program around your metabolism is a foundational step towards maximizing your workout’s efficiency and achieving your health or performance goals faster and with less effort.
+Understanding how your body responds metabolically differently and building your program around your metabolism is a foundational step toward maximizing your workout’s efficiency and achieving your health or performance goals faster and less effort.